 MainWP provides a lot of functionality in the basic plugin, then takes it even further with paid extensions that provide additional features for backups, marketing, SEO, etc. While there are some free extensions, all the premium extensions are available under a membership plan, which starts at $29.99 per month.

 The first step is of course to download and install the MainWP dashboard plugin.
 It is highly recommended that you install the dashboard on a clean WordPress install, as this will help to eliminate any plugin conflicts.
 Most of the complaints about this plugin have resulted from conflicts with other plugins installed prior to MainWP.

 Installation of this plugin is much like installing any other WordPress plugin.
 Inside your WordPress administration you go to Plugins > Add New and search for ‘MainWP’.
 Install and activate and you are ready to go.
-You could also install the dashboard plugin on a local computer using something like DesktopServer.

 After installing, there are some general settings that you can configure to customize the way MainWP works for you.

 - Global Options: Set up notification email, cron for scheduled jobs, caching and basic SEO data from Google.

 - Upgrade Options: Group available upgrades by site or by plugin or theme, require recent backups exist before upgrading and configure automatic updating of trusted plugins, themes and WordPress updates.

 - Data Return Options: Limit the number of posts and comments returned to dashboard from child sites.